 - Clubs reapplying will be given preference based on the time lapsed since previous funding.

 - If successful, subsidies will be paid electronically to the club.

 - All applications must be lodged with DSR by midnight on the published closing date.
 No late applications will be accepted.

 How will applications be assessed?

-- DSR will assess applications based on the selection criteria i.e: your club must have an ABN and an Incorporation number; the type of equipment you intend to purchase; and your club has not previously received the club equipment funding
+- DSR will assess applications based on the selection criteria i.e: your club must have an ABN and an Incorporation number; the type of equipment you intend to purchase; and when your club last received the club equipment funding.

 - Each round has been allocated a subsidy quota (based on the allocated budget).
 Once this quota has been reached by eligible clubs (determined by application date), no further subsidies for that round will be approved.
 Eligible clubs that fall outside the quota (based on date of application) will be invited to resubmit their application in the next round.